easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### pandapower

-An easy to use open source tool for power system modeling, analysis and optimization with a high degree of automation
+An simple to use open source tool for power system modeling, analysis and optimization with a high degree of automation

 *homepage*: <http://www.pandapower.org/>